AdobeDocs/workfront.en/help/quicksilver/workfront-basics/tips-tricks-and-troubleshooting/workfront-community.md

 * [What's my subdomain?](#what-s-my-subdomain)
 * [I forgot my username or password.
 How do I reset my username or password?](#i-forgot-my-username-or-password-how-do-i-reset-my-username-or-password)

-### What's the URL&nbsp;for the [!DNL Workfront] Community?
+### What's the URL for the [!DNL Workfront] Community?

-The [!DNL Workfront] Community is available on the [!DNL Workfront One] website at the following URL:&nbsp; [https://one.workfront.com/s/community](https://one.workfront.com/s/community).
+The [!DNL Workfront] Community is available on the [!DNL Workfront One] website at the following URL:  [https://one.workfront.com/s/community](https://one.workfront.com/s/community).

 ### What's my subdomain? {#what-s-my-subdomain}

 If you are unfamiliar with your subdomain, there is an easy way to find it.
-If you're logged into [!DNL Workfront], your subdomain is the text string or word prior to *.workfront.com*&nbsp; or *my.workfront.com*&nbsp;in the URL.
-For example, if your Workfront URL reads *appetite.workfront.com,*&nbsp;then *appetite* is your subdomain.
-See marker&nbsp;C in the diagram below.
+If you're logged into [!DNL Workfront], your subdomain is the text string or word prior to *.workfront.com*  or *my.workfront.com* in the URL.
+For example, if your Workfront URL reads *appetite.workfront.com,* then *appetite* is your subdomain.
+See marker C in the diagram below.

 ![community_5.png](assets/community-5-350x175.png)